fi-muni-statnice/masters-security/_pages/compulsory_courses/question-04.md

 1. traffic measurements are collected
   - SNMP, NetFlow
 2. topology and configuration is obtained from the network
-3. a link weight determination process determines linnk weights
+3. a link weight determination process determines link weights

 How often to update the link weights?
 - usually once a day, once a week - up to the administrator